NERS research profiles in Michigan ExpertsFind NERS Experts »

 Phone: (734) 763-1261

-Gary Was, Professor of Nuclear Engineering and Radiological Sciences and Material Science and Engineering
+Gary Was, Interim Chair and Professor of Nuclear Engineering and Radiological Sciences and Material Science and Engineering

 Was is available to discuss the basics of reactor systems and performance of reactor materials.
 His research interests include studying how materials degrade in reactors, the design of advanced reactor systems and nuclear fuels.
 He can be reached at email@example.com.